Provar

 The TestRail Execution Status is defined in the Value Name field and updates the status of the test case in TestRail based on the numeric value in the Value field. i.e. (with the variable based on the value).
 The Status ‘1’ signifies ‘Pass’ and ‘5’ signifies ‘Fail’.

 So, based on this value, the test case status is updated in TestRail.
-Please see Test status in TestRail for the list of all TestRail status for more information.
+For more information, please see Test status in TestRail for the list of all TestRail status.

 Above: Updating the test execution result in TestRail.

-Step 8: View of the test results as updated and displayed in TestRail.
+Step 8: View the test results as updated and displayed in TestRail.

-The view of the test case results are updated and displayed in TestRail as shown below with the screenshots.
+The view of the test case results is updated and displayed in TestRail, as shown below with the screenshots.

 Above: Test results as updated and displayed in TestRail.